LarsTinnefeld/Starbucks_portfolio_exercise/README.md

 **Anser to Task 2)**

-**We greated a process to deal with the imbalanced data and predict customers which are better candidats to target with a promotion event.
+**We created a process to deal with the imbalanced data and predict customers which are better candidats to target with a promotion event.
 There is still some more work to do, because the predition results are not optimal.
 But as the challenges are defined we know how to address them.**